Symphony New Brunswick and the Federation of Canadian Music Festivals Sign a Memorandum of Understanding

 Founder of the Federation Designation Awarded to Dianne Johnstone

-At thedianne_founder_edited-by-hw 2016 National Music Festival, Dianne Johnstone was awarded the honour of being named as a ‘Founder of the Federation’.
+At the 2016 National Music Festival, Dianne Johnstone was awarded the honour of being named as a ‘Founder of the Federation’.
 This is an honour given to outstanding festival leaders who have committed themselves to the Music Festival movement in Canada.
 By their service to the Federation of Canadian Music Festivals and the National Music Festival, they have enriched the lives of countless young musicians.

 Individuals worthy of this honour are recommended to Federation members by the Executive of the Federation of Canadian Music Festivals, and are ratified by the delegates at the Annual General meeting.
 Their names are forever listed annually in the Digest.